opendocsg/slw-judgments-backfill/2001_SGCA_60/report.md

 14     The figures provided by Dr Choo on the rate of consumption of a severe heroin addict also meant that even if we accepted that the appellant was a severe addict, we could nevertheless not accept his claim of consuming 20 grams of impure substance a day.
 As was pointed out by the prosecution in the trial below, the purity of the seized heroin meant that 20 grams of substance would yield approximately 1.71 grams of diamorphine, a figure which is over two-and-a-half times the upper limit of a severe addict's rate of consumption.

-15     It is clear from cases such as Lim Ah Poh v PP [1992] 1 SLR 713 and PP v Hla Win [1995] 2 SLR 424 that an appellate court will not disturb findings of fact made by a trial judge unless they are clearly reached against the weight of evidence.
+15     It is clear from cases such as Lim Ah Poh v PP <span class="citation">[1992] 1 SLR 713</span> and PP v Hla Win <span class="citation">[1995] 2 SLR 424</span> that an appellate court will not disturb findings of fact made by a trial judge unless they are clearly reached against the weight of evidence.
 In light of the foregoing, we took the view that the judicial commissioner had been entirely correct to reject the consumption defence.

 **The drug-trafficking paraphernalia**

 16     Drug-trafficking paraphernalia is relevant in establishing whether a person is a drug trafficker or not

-- Low Kok Wai v PP [1994] 1 SLR 676.
-Moreover, it was stated in Jusri bin Mohamed Hussain v PP [1996] 3 SLR 29 that "the more directly the item is connected to drug trafficking, the more weighty evidence of possession by the accused of that item is in suggesting that the drugs found in his possession were for the purpose of trafficking."
+- Low Kok Wai v PP <span class="citation">[1994] 1 SLR 676</span>.
+Moreover, it was stated in Jusri bin Mohamed Hussain v PP <span class="citation">[1996] 3 SLR 29</span> that "the more directly the item is connected to drug trafficking, the more weighty evidence of possession by the accused of that item is in suggesting that the drugs found in his possession were for the purpose of trafficking."

 17     The items seized from the appellant's flat indubitably constituted drug-trafficking paraphernalia.
 The appellant never disputed that the items belonged to him, but instead tried to offer alternative